tsbraun1891/LegendsOfValor/README.txt

 share like taking damage, defense, dodge chance, etc. This works well because there are many ways in battle that both heroes and monsters act similarly.
+- Fighter.java:
+    This is an interface that is implemented by Actor.
+It requires that an entity have certain functions that are needed in order to participate in a battle like attacking, dodging, and taking damage.
 - Monster.java:
     The monster class is a specific implementation of the Actor class that can represent many different types of monsters in an rpg.